Lexicographic shellability of sects: Introduction

 where $\ol{\mc{O}_\tau}$ denotes the Zariski closure of $\mc{O}_\tau$.

 The Bruhat order on clans has been studied by Wyser in \cite{wyser16}, and the study of Bruhat order on symmetric varieties was initiated in greater generality in \cite{richardsonSpringer90}.
+Wyser raised the question of the shellability of this poset and noted that it does not satisfy other combinatorial properties common to Bruhat orders on flag varieties.
+In particular, $\mc{C}_{p,q}$ is neither thin nor Eulerian.
+However, shellability is a property with strong topological consequences, implying Cohen--Macaulayness and homotopy equivalence of the associated order complex to a wedge product of spheres.
+In the case of Bruhat orders, it has also been used to establish arithmetic Cohen--Macaulayness of certain Schubert varieties \cite{deconciniLakshmibai81}.
+Furthermore, lexicographic shellings of posets can be used to give combinatorial interpretation to the Möbius function (or Euler characteristic) of intervals or rank-selected subposets of shellable posets; see \cite{bjorner80, wachs} and references therein for background.

-Wyser raised the question of the shellability of this poset.
-Our main result, towards answering this question, says that slices of the poset of clans known as \emph{sects} and denoted $\mc{C}_{p,q}^\lambda$, are shellable. \begin{theorem} The restriction of Bruhat order on $GL_{p+q}/GL_{p} \x GL_{q}$ to any sect $\mc{C}_{p,q}^\lambda$ gives an $EL$-shellable poset. \end{theorem} The sects can be described as preimages of Schubert cells under a natural projection map from $GL_{p+q}/GL_p \x GL_q$ to an associated Grassmannian variety $GL_{p+q}/P$.
-It is shown in \cite{binghamCan20, bingham21} that the largest sect of $\mc{C}_{p,q}$ is poset-isomorphic to the Bruhat order on matrix Schubert varieties, which can be definied as $B_p \x B_q$-orbit closures on the space of $p \x q$ matrices.
+Our main result, towards answering the shellability question for $\mathcal{C}_{p,q}$, says that slices of the poset of clans known as \emph{sects} and denoted $\mc{C}_{p,q}^\lambda$ are lexicographically shellable (and hence shellable) as they admit an EL-labeling; we review some of the background on poset shellability in Section~\ref{sec:shellability}. \begin{theorem} The restriction of Bruhat order on $GL_{p+q}/(GL_{p} \x GL_{q})$ to any sect $\mc{C}_{p,q}^\lambda$ gives an EL-shellable poset. \end{theorem} The sects can be described as preimages of Schubert cells under a natural projection map from $GL_{p+q}/(GL_p \x GL_q)$ to an associated Grassmannian variety $GL_{p+q}/P$.
+We remark that sect posets also fail to be thin and Eulerian in general; both failures can be observed within the sect poset $C_{2,2}^{(2,1)}$, which is isomorphic to a diamond with a largest element added above it.
+It is shown in \cite{binghamCan20, bingham21} that the largest sect of $\mc{C}_{p,q}$ is poset-isomorphic to the Bruhat order on matrix Schubert varieties, which can be defined as $B_p \x B_q$-orbit closures on the space of $p \x q$ matrices, where $B_p$ and $B_q$ are Borel subgroups of $GL_p$ and $GL_q$, respectively.
 The theorem above then implies the following, a special case of which is shown in \cite{can19}.